sjbennett123/gloryforthefist/content/current_writeups/Entombment of a Machine/_index.md

 rules_clarifications:
 craftsman_information:
 transformations:
-running_notes: This module is a rather dark module if they ask how the Oblivion’s Edge Essence Golem’s are created.
-The Secret is a permanently Transformed Undead Hunter, the Heart of a Life Elemental, and the body of a Diamond Golem.
-These Golems were built to hunt Undead in particular and ward off any corrupted Death based creatures.
-They only have these 5 left and one dormant in a Lab.
-They are very costly to make and maintain given their cost of creation.
+running_notes: This module is a rather dark module